arkworks-rs/ldt/README.md

 Check the branch in github workflow templates
 Check the TODO's in the contributing.md

-Include panic = 'abort' in you're release profiles within cargo.toml
+Include panic = 'abort' in your release profiles within cargo.toml